TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/request-body.md

 {"foobar": {"type": "int", "value": "1"}`
 ```

-Tyk also provides an `xmlMarshal` template to perform conversions in the opposit direction from JSON to XML.
+Tyk also provides an `xmlMarshal` template to perform conversions in the opposite direction, from JSON to XML.

 Example: